minnojs/minno-quest/README.md

 That's it!
 PIquest has loads of additional features (as you can read below), but this was the very basic information that you must know first. (by the way, if you want to log the responses to your questions you should learn about the [ logger setting ](#settings)).

 ### Pages
-The basic unit that PIquest deals with is the **page**.
-The properties within a page manage the way a page of question is displayed and the users interactions with it.
+The basic unit in PIquest is the **page**.
+A page is usually one screen in your questionnaire.
+If your questionnaire presents all its questions in one screen, it will probably have only one page.
+The properties within a page manage how the question(s) is(are) displayed and how the participants interact with it (e.g., select an answer and then click a submit button).

  property		| description
  -------------- | ---------------------
-name 			| (string) The identifier for this page, is used mainly for logging purposes decline 		| (boolean) Should we allow users to decline to answer the questions on this page.
-This option displays a "decline" button that proceeds to the next page without validation and marks this response as "declined". declineText		| (string) The text for the decline button (default to "Decline to answer") noSubmit		| (Boolean) remove submit button (useful when using the 'autoSubmit' function of some questions). submitText		| (String) The text for the submit button (default to "Submit"). header  		| (String) Text for the page header. headerStyle		| (Object) An object whose keys are CSS style names and values are corresponding values for those CSS keys.
-Since some CSS style names are not valid keys for an object, they must be quoted.
-See the 'background-color' style in the example below. numbered 		| (Boolean) Should we display the number of each questions. numberStart		| (Number) The number we should start the page at. timeout 		| (Number) If this is set to a positive integer *x*, it auto submits after *x* milliseconds (no validation allowed). timeoutMessage	| (String) An optional message to be displayed upon timeout. questions 		| (Array) an array of [questions](#questions) to be displayed in the page.
-Note that the questions may be randomized and chosen conditionally using the [mixer](#mixer).
+name 			| (text) The identifier for this page, is used mainly for logging decline 		| (true or false) Whether to allow participants decline to answer the questions on this page.
+This option displays a "decline" button that proceeds to the next page without validation and marks this response as "declined" (default value: false). declineText		| (text) The text for the decline button (default value: "Decline to answer") noSubmit		| (true of false) remove submit button (useful when using the 'autoSubmit' function of some questions; default value: false). submitText		| (text) The text of the submit button (default to "Submit"). header  		| (text) Text for the page header. headerStyle		| (Object) An object to set the style of the header (has most css properties; see examples below). numbered 		| (true of false) Whether to  display the number of each question (default value: true). numberStart		| (Number) The number for the first question in the page (default: 1). timeout 		| (Number) If this is set to a positive integer *x*, the page auto-submits after *x* milliseconds (no validation allowed). timeoutMessage	| (text) An optional message to be displayed upon timeout. (default: "") questions 		| (Array) an array of [questions](#questions) to be displayed in the page.
+Note that the questions may be randomized and chosen conditionally using a [mixer](#mixer).

 For example, a page can look something like this: